HeavyMedl/lists/README.md

 ------
 **Description**: Array obtained by applying f to each element of [x]

-**Pseudo Type Signature**: Give arg 1 an Array or a String; Give arg 2 a Function; Get an Array of variables.
+**Signature Definition**: Give arg 1 an Array or a String; Give arg 2 a Function; Get an Array of variables.

 **Example Usage**: